xplshn/A035M-ril-rollback/README.md

 # SMS Fix Magisk Module for Samsung Galaxy A035M

 A Magisk module that fixes incoming SMS on Galaxy A035M by rolling back the RIL libraries to those from firmware `A035MUBS6CXC1`.
-This is for the global model (SM-A035F), baseband version `A035FXXU4CWI1` and later.
+This is for the latinAmerican model (SM-A035M), baseband version `A035MUBS6CXC1` and later.

 **⚠️ Do not install this module if you don't have problems receiving texts, or if you are on firmware `A035MUBS6CXC1` or earlier.
 See the note below if you don't have the global model.**